Season Review: Chicago Bulls

 Center- Wendell Carter Jr. : 11.3 points, 9.4 rebounds, 59% TS

-After a good rookie season, Carter took another jump in his play in his sophomore season, even though his season was cut in half with injury, missing 22 games.
-His scoring and rebounding this season have been a whole lot better, able use his smaller frame to out-jump and run his opponents, as well as out-skill them a lot of the time.
+After a good rookie season, Carter took another jump in his play in his sophomore year, even though his season was cut in half with injury, missing 22 games.
+His scoring and rebounding have been a whole lot better, able to use his smaller frame to out-jump and run his opponents, as well as out-skill them a lot of the time.

 While his shot-blocking numbers have dropped, he remains a good defender who uses his jumping ability to affect any shot that ventures near him, and he can still hold his own when height and strength is required.
 True, old-fashioned, back-to-the-basket post defense?
 Not so much.
 But who needs to be able to defend a hook shot when you can get out and defend the three?